BIGGESTBADDESTUGMANIAFAN/Numdum/README.md

  	MUL: left = left x right
 	DIV: left = left ÷ right

-### user interactions
+### I/O
-User interactions are the four keywords (INPUT, INPUTR, OUTPUT, OUTPUTR) that allow for input to be taken from the person running the script, and all follow the following syntax:
+There are four I/O keywords (INPUT, INPUTR, OUTPUT, OUTPUTR) that allow for input to be taken from the person running the script.
+The syntax is as follows:
 > KEYWORD{variable}

 Each user interaction keyword does the following:

 	OUTPUT{variable}

-Prints one character to the console, being the value of variable converted to a character from an ASCII code
+Prints one character to the console, being the value of variable converted to a character according to the ASCII code

 	OUTPUTR{variable}